michauMiau/oculus-wine-linux/Oculus-Wine-Progress.md

 #### What this means:

 The application expects to register itself with Windows SCM via `CreateService` API call.
 Wine's SCM emulation does not fully support this operation, causing the RPC call to fail immediately upon attempting service installation.

-**Impact:** Without a running OVRService:
-- ❌ No authentication tokens can be obtained from auth.meta.com
-- ❌ DRM license keys cannot be delivered to games
-- ❌ Oculus runtime cannot initialize tracking/hardware interfaces
-- ❌ Revive integration is impossible without the base service layer

 ---